 (#1059) The product of the number of LTF repetitions, indicated in each of the I2R Rep subfields of the User Info fields, and the number of HE-LTF symbols, indicated in the Number Of HE-LTF (#2073) Symbols And Midamble Periodicity subfield or the Number Of HE/EHT-LTF Symbols subfield in the Common Info field, shall not exceed the assigned value RSTA Assigned I2R LTF Total for any of the triggered ISTA triggered by this Trigger frame; i.e., the RSTA assigned I2R LTF Total if the sounding bandwidth is less than 320 MHz or the 320 MHz RSTA assigned I2R LTF Total otherwise.(#1163, #1124)

+The RSTA shall set the UL Spatial Reuse subfield to PSR_AND_NON_SRG_OBSS_PD_PROHIBITED in the EHT variant Common Info field of the Sounding Ranging Trigger frame, and the RSTA should set it to the same value in the HE variant Common Info field. (#i-2)

+NOTE: Setting the UL Spatial Reuse subfield in the HE variant Common Info field to PSR_AND_NON_SRG_OBSS_PD_PROHIBITED matches the setting in the preamble of the HE TB Ranging NDP.